Local exotic tori: Introduction

 \subsection{Acknowledgements}

-We thank Denis Auroux, Jonny Evans, Jeff Hicks, Yael Karshon, Leonid Polterovich and Joel Schmitz for interesting discussions, encouragement and insightful comments on an earlier draft.
+It is our pleasure to thank Jonny Evans, Jeff Hicks, Yael Karshon, Leonid Polterovich and Joel Schmitz for interesting discussions, encouragement and insightful comments on an earlier draft.
+We thank Denis Auroux for a stimulating exchange about the feasability of using the count of Malsov index two $J$-holomorphic disks to obtain similar results.
 We thank Renato Vianna for sharing insights into his discussions joint with Jeff Hicks and Dmitry Tonkonog, see Remark~\ref{rk:vianna}.
 We thank Felix Schlenk for detailed comments on an earlier draft and for generously sharing his ideas joint with Yuri Chekanov, in particular those surrounding~\S\ref{ssec:atfibres}.
 We are endebted to Paul Biran for a crucial remark pointing out a mistake after the author's talk at ETH in October 2022.
-We acknowledge the support of the Israel Science Foundation grant 1102/20 and the ERC Starting Grant 757585.
+We thank the anonymous referee for many useful remarks and in particular, for pointing out the relevance of \cite{HinZha23} for Question \ref{q:1}, see Remark \ref{rk:stablyexotic}.
+We acknowledge the support of the following grants: Israel Science Foundation grant 1102/20, ERC Starting Grant 757585 and Swiss National Science Foundation Ambizione Grant PZ00P2-223460.